Here are the latest odds for I'm A Celebrity 2022 - including Matt Hancock, Owen Warner and Jill Scott

 I'm A Celebrity 2022: When does I'm A Celeb start, confirmed line-up and rumoured celebs including Matt Hancock

-Last year’s series saw former Emmerdale star Danny Miller narrowly beat Coronation Street legend Simon Gregson to the crown, however, the battle to win this year is closer than ever with a host of huge names entering the jungle – with the likes of Lionesses Euro 2022 hero Jill Scott, comedian Seann Walsh and radio DJ Chris Moyles amongst the favourites to win.
+Last year’s series saw former Emmerdale star Danny Miller narrowly beat Coronation Street legend Simon Gregson to the crown, however, the battle to win this year is closer than ever with a host of huge names entering the jungle – with the likes of Lionesses Euro 2022 hero Jill Scott, comedian Seann Walsh and Hollyoaks star Owen Warner amongst the favourites to win.

-Charlene White, Scarlette Douglas, Sue Cleaver, Boy George and Babatunde Aleshe have already departed.
+Charlene White, Scarlette Douglas, Sue Cleaver, Boy George, Babatunde Aleshe and Chris Moyles have already departed.

 There has been controversy though, with former Health Secretary Matt Hancock agreeing to take part in the series as a late contestant after resigning from parliament last year.
 Perhaps it is no surprise he has been handed every single bushtucker trial so far.